What is the difference between Ethical Hacking and Cybersecurity?

 What is Ethical Hacking?

-• Testing the system for potential security weaknesses
+• Testing systems for weaknesses

 Key Differences Between Cybersecurity and Ethical Hacking